sdlhappylin/V-Rising-Server-Docker/README.md

 ### Fork the repository and use GitHubActions
 #### 1. fork the repository
 #### 2. New repositry secrete
-Set "repositry secrete" in "YourReposeitoryPage->Settings->Security->Secret->Actions" and name CR_PAT, then set the value to your "access tokens" which you get in [Personal access tokens](https://github.com/settings/tokens)
+Click "New repositry secrete" in "YourReposeitoryPage->Settings->Security->Secrets->Actions" to create an "Actions secrets" and name CR_PAT, then set the value to your "access tokens" which you get in [Personal access tokens](https://github.com/settings/tokens)
 #### 3.run  docker login ghcr.io and input your password
     docker login ghcr.io
 #### 4. run docker pull ghcr.io/yourname/v-rising-server-docker